ComputerNurd/Lazarus-FPC-GUI-Application/README.md

 select "Open Project".
 Navigate to the "myapplication.lpi" file and open it.
 The project's files will appear in the Lazarus source code editor window.

+This is the code as it existed before and during the Part 9 video.

 Have fun.